MatejSloboda/Dijkstra_map_for_Godot/README.md

 ## Installing

+Note: when installing pre-compiled libraries, we support

+- On linux: Ubuntu 20.04 or higher
+- On macos: The latest macOS version (11 at the time of writing)
+- On windows: Windows 10 or higher (presumably)

 ### Method 1: from the asset store (recommended)

 This will work for linux x64, macos x86 and windows x64 :